sarkaramitabh300/convert-units/README.md

 ```
 </details>

-Then just like for the `systems` object, add a key for each system with it's value being an empty object:
+Then just like for the `systems` object, add a key for each system with its value being an empty object:

 <details>
 <summary>Code example:</summary>